 A walking track from Sawmill beach leads to the summit of Whitsunday Peak.
 The track is a strenuous 2.5km (437m climb) so take plenty of water, ankle supporting footwear is recommended as part of the walk is along a dry creek bed, 4 hour round trip.
 Alternatively a more sedate 1.5km trail takes you around the point to Dugong beach.

 Cid Harbour → Bauer Bay (South Molle Island)

 Enjoy a leisurely breakfast then make your away west towards the Molle Islands.
 Bauer Bay on South Molle Island for your final night on the water.

-South Molle Island features 6 walks of various lengths and you can choose to make use the facilities at the resort.
+South Molle Island features 6 walks of various lengths and offers spectacular views of the surrounding islands and nature.